meridianverity/acceptance-plane/README.md

 ## Repository Status

-This release is a public architecture thesis.
+This release is a public architecture thesis and provenance package.
 It is not a formal standard, product specification, legal opinion, compliance certification, patent claim chart, or implementation disclosure.

 ## Contents